wkoszek/me/source/blog/2013-01-04-book-talent-is-overrated.md

 mindset of study and value of knowledge.
 The rest had to be learned in pain.

 Unfortunately I'm amazed how more lean other cultures are.
-In Poland there's this mindset of getting education, good degree, maybe even Ph.D.
+In Poland there's this mindset of getting education, good degree, maybe even PhD.
 If work, then only for the government.
 If not, then the bigger the company, the better.
 Of course we're talking about people from 2nd and 3rd generation behind.
 New people are more like anywhere else.
 But the mindset of